eapax/EarthMover.jl/README.md

 which can be computed extremely fast, but this is not yet implemented here.
 Thus for 1D data it is much better to use an alternative package such as `scipy.stats.wasserstein_distance` for Python.

+Note, this package has only been properly tested with Linux.

 ## Usage